jetbrains-academy/data-visualization-course/2_2_bar_and_pie_charts_matplotlib/1_theory/6_piechart_customization/task.md

 ## Theory

-Now the figure looks good, but there is still some space for improvements.
+Now, the figure looks good, but there is still room for improvement.

-First, let's color the wedges with brand colors.
-We can do it exactly the same as we did with the bar chart.
+First, let's color the wedges using brand colors, just as we did with the bar chart.
-But please be aware that for some reason the argument that colors pie chart is called <code>color**s**</code> not `color`!
+However, note that the argument to specify colors in a pie chart is called <code>color**s**</code>, not `color`!

 Second, now the wedges look too packed.
-It would be nice to have a little space between them.
-For that, we can use the `explode` argument.
+To add some space between them, we can use the `explode` argument.
-It accepts a collection of floats that specify the fraction of the radius with which to offset each wedge.
+It accepts a collection of floats specifying the fraction of the radius by which to offset each wedge.

 Finally, let's add a title to our figure and tighten its layout.

 ## Task

-1. Color the wedges in the following way: `PC` with `grey`, `PS4` with `blue`, `XOne` with `green`, `WiiU` with `cyan`.
+1. Color the wedges in the following way: `PC` with `grey`, `PS4` with `blue`, `XOne` with `green`, and `WiiU` with `cyan`.
-2. Offset each wedge to `0.01`.
+2. Offset each wedge by `0.01`.
-3. Set the figure title to `Proportion of games per platform`
+3. Set the figure title to `Proportion of games per platform`.
-4. Tighten the layout
+4. Tighten the layout.

 ## Hints